JayHelton/firebase-firelobby/README.md

 ## Goal

-Our goal is to make a simple React app that showcases ReactFire and React's new Conccurent Mode.
+Our goal is to make a simple React app that showcases ReactFire and React's new Concurrent Mode.
 This application will simulate a game lobby, where participants can login, join the lobby, and set themselves as "ready" or "not ready".
 This tutorial will be using [ReactFire](https://github.com/FirebaseExtended/reactfire) and [React Concurrent Mode.](https://reactjs.org/docs/concurrent-mode-intro.html).

 **_Warning_**: At the time of creation, React Concurrent Mode is marked as experimental and is _not_ suitable for production applications.